-- a. keeping, using, possessing, displaying, or carrying any weapon, firearm, ammunition, fireworks, incendiary or any type of explosive device or material, or dangerous device capable of launching a projectile by air, gas, explosion, or mechanical means (including BB or pellet guns, air-soft guns, stun guns, and paintball guns) on the College premise unless specifically authorized by the administration or as part of a college-sanctioned event - b. using, possessing, displaying, or carrying any toy weapon which resembles a real weapon, any swords, any illegal knives, any explosives (including fireworks and sparklers), any martial arts weapons, or any devices which are used to threaten the safety and well-being of a person on the college premise unless specifically authorized by the administration or as part of a college-sanctioned event - c. using, possessing, or displaying dartboard, darts, or any type of throwing knives
+- b. using, possessing, displaying, or carrying any toy weapon which resembles a real weapon, any swords, any illegal knives, any explosives (including fireworks and sparklers), any martial arts weapons, or any devices which are used to threaten the safety and well-being of a person on the college premise unless specifically authorized by the administration or as part of a college-sanctioned event - c. using, possessing, or displaying dartboard, darts, or any type of throwing knives